 The Japanese collections are the result of many smaller donations from a large number of individuals and a considerable number of purchases.
 In recent years the Museum has made a significant effort to increase the amount of contemporary material held in the Japanese collections through purchases of contemporary ceramics, woodlblock prints, lacquer, manga, street fashion and domestic goods.
 The Anne and David Hyatt-King Collection of Japanese ceramics was acquired via the Art Fund in 2016.
-The bulk of the 2000 ceramic pieces donated comprises Japanese porcelain of 19th -20th century date, including many signed works by 'Imperial Household Artists'.
+The bulk of the 2000 ceramic pieces donated comprises Japanese porcelain of 19th -20th century date, including many signed works by 'Imperial Household Artists'-.
+In 2019, the J P Scott Collection of woodblock prints, postcards and ceramics, added considerably to the strength of the collection, particularly in the area of Meiji Era woodblock prints and material relating to the Sino- and Russo-Japanese wars.